-Part B pharmacists (do not provide patient care) wishing to move to Part A of the Register (provide patient care) must undergo both a knowledge assessment and a practice assessment.
+Part B pharmacists (do not provide patient care) wishing to move to Part A of the Register (provide patient care) must successfully undergo both a knowledge assessment and a practice assessment.
 These two assessments are the same evaluations that Part A pharmacists must successfully complete every four to six years when notified by the College to do so.

 If you wish to practise performing the controlled acts in a pharmacy before attempting your practice assessment, you must: